Neon32eeee/zTUI/README.md

 ### Analysis

-#### `try win.append_row("zTUI test text!");`
+#### `try win.appendRow("zTUI test text!");`
-The `append_row` method accepts 1 argument, which is the string we want to add.
+The `appendRow` method accepts 1 argument, which is the string we want to add.
 First, it breaks the text and wraps words if necessary, but if a word is longer than the width itself, an error will be issued.
 It simply adds this edited string to `win.rows`, which stores these strings, and the `win.draw();` method renders them in order from the 0th element to the last.

 ### Expected Output
 ```